godotengine/godot-docs/tutorials/platform/android/android_plugin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Prerequisite:** Android Studio is strongly recommended as the IDE to use to create Android plugins.
-Currently the latest version of Android Studio is not comcompatible with Godot because it requires JDK 17 and Godot requires JDK 11.
+Currently the latest version of Android Studio is not compatible with Godot because it requires JDK 17 and Godot requires JDK 11.
 (see release notes `here <https://developer.android.com/build/releases/gradle-plugin#jdk-17-agp>`_ and `here <https://developer.android.com/build/releases/gradle-plugin#8-0-0>`_).
 **Android Studio Electric Eel | 2022.1.1 Patch 2** is the last release to support JDK 11 out of the box.
 It can be downloaded from the `Android Studio Archive <https://developer.android.com/studio/archive>`_.
 Alternatively, you can try adapting the `Godot Google Play Billing <https://github.com/godotengine/godot-google-play-billing>`_ plugin.